 The GRHC administers 22 vouchers through the HUD-Veterans Affairs Supportive Housing (HUD-VASH) program.
-The HUD-VASH program serves veterans experiencing homelessness and veterans at risk for homelessness, combining rental assistance from the United States Department of Housing & Urban Development (HUD) with case management and clinical services provided by the United States Department of Veterans Affairs (VA).
+The HUD-VASH program serves Veterans experiencing or at risk of experiencing homelessness, combining rental assistance from the United States Department of Housing & Urban Development (HUD) with case management and clinical services provided by the United States Department of Veterans Affairs (VA).

-The GRHC receives veteran referrals through the VA Medical Center in Battle Creek.
-GRHC Resident Services staff work with the Battle Creek VA Medical Center as well as local VA clinics and social services agencies to help the veterans served through our HUD-VASH program access needed housing and community resources.
+The GRHC receives Veteran referrals through the Grand Rapids Veterans Center.
+GRHC Resident Services staff work with the Veterans Center as well as local clinics and social services agencies to help those served through our HUD-VASH program access needed housing and community resources.

 Back to top

 The GRHC pulls potentially eligible non-elderly applicants with disabilities from the households currently on the waiting list for our Housing Choice Voucher program.
-Maximum household income limits are the same as for the Housing Choice Voucher program and can be found here.
+Maximum household income limits are the same as for the Housing Choice Voucher program.

 Back to top